OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:29

-> the descendants of Nebo, 52;
+> the line of Nebo, numbered 52;

 ## Ezra 2:30

-> the descendants of Magbish, 156;
+> the line of Magbish, numbered 156;

 ## Ezra 2:31

-> the descendants of the other Elam, 1,254;
+> the line of the other Elam, numbered 1,254;

 ## Ezra 2:32

-> the descendants of Harim, 320;
+> the line of Harim, numbered 320;

 ## Ezra 2:33

-> the descendants of Lod, Hadid, and Ono, 725;
+> the line of Lod, Hadid, and Ono, 725;

 ## Ezra 2:34

-> the men of Jericho, 345;
+> the men of Jericho, numbered 345;

 ## Ezra 2:35

-> the descendants of Senaah, 3,630.
+> the line of Senaah, numbered 3,630.

 ## Ezra 2:36

-> The priests: the descendants of Jedaiah, of the house of Jeshua, 973;
+> The priests: the line of Jedaiah, of the house of Jeshua, numbered 973;

 ## Ezra 2:37

-> the descendants of Immer, 1,052;
+> the line of Immer, numbered 1,052;

 ## Ezra 2:38

-> the descendants of Pashhur, 1,247;
+> the line of Pashhur, numbered 1,247;

 ## Ezra 2:39

-> the descendants of Harim, 1,017.
+> the line of Harim, numbered 1,017.

 ---